cs544-wisc/f23/p1/README.md

 WI: https://pages.cs.wisc.edu/~harter/cs544/data/hdma-wi-2021.zip.

-Try running some shell commands to download the zip, extract the contents, and count how many lines contain the text "Multifamily" (case sensitive).
+Try running some shell commands to download the zip, extract the contents, and print how many lines contain the text "Multifamily" (case sensitive) -- it's OK if you print other additional output too.

-Now, combine these commands in a `count.sh` file; the script should have a shebang line so that when running
+Now, combine these commands in a `count.sh` file; the script should have a shebang line so that the following runs with bash:

 ```sh
 ./count.sh
 ```